-In Figure 8, we show a histogram of day one time-step precipitation rates in the WEIO and WNP in their local initialised experiments.
-We construct the histogram using every time-step and grid point available.
-As anticipated in Section 4.1, increasing the entrainment factor leads to a decrease in the preferred rates of precipitation as well as an increase in the overall frequency of precipitation events (defined as time-steps with precipitation over 0.005 mm day-1).
-We discuss the time-step precipitation rates in more detail in Section 5.2.
+In Figure 8, we show a histogram of day 1 time-step precipitation rates in the WEIO and WNP in their local initialised

+Figure 8.
+Histograms of time-step convective precipitation rates in the control integration (solid lines) and initialised experiments (dashed lines) on the first day that entrainment factor is increased in the WEIO (red) and WNP (blue).
+Every grid point in the WEIO and WNP regions at every time step on 01 July in a 20-year set of experiments is included.
+The numbers of events less than 0.005 mm day-1 are not shown; their frequencies are 65% in the control in the WEIO, 58% in the experiment in the WEIO, 79% in the control in the WNP, and 74% in the experiment in the WNP.
+This figure is available in colour online at wileyonlinelibrary.com/journal/gj experiments.
+We construct the histogram using every time step and grid point available.
+As anticipated in section 4.1, increasing the entrainment factor leads to a decrease in the preferred rates of precipitation as well as an increase in the overall frequency of precipitation events (defined as time steps with precipitation over $0.005 \text{ mm day}^{-1}$).
+We discuss the time-step precipitation rates in more detail in section 5.2.

-The initial precipitation response in the WEIO is broadly consistent with the JJAS mean response in Figures 3 and 6a, but the initial precipitation and dynamical responses in the WNP are the opposite of those in the JJAS mean.
+The initial precipitation response in the WEIO is broadly consistent with the JJAS mean response in Figures 3 and 6(a), but the initial precipitation and dynamical responses in the WNP are the opposite of those in the JJAS mean.
 While the regions initially respond similarly, this shows they evolve differently.
 The daily evolution of the precipitation and dynamical responses in the WNP initialised experiment are shown in Figure 9.
-The initial precipitation decrease and resulting anticyclone persist until approximately day five, after which the precipitation increase and cyclonic response seen in the global and WNP AMIP-style experiments (Figures 3 and 6b) slowly develop.
+The initial precipitation decrease and resulting anticyclone persist until approximately day 5, after which the precipitation increase and cyclonic response seen in the global and WNP AMIP-style experiments (Figures 3 and 6(b)) slowly develop.
 This evolution is purely driven by the increase in entrainment and detrainment in the WNP.